 website

-5 ways to connect to a deceased loved one
+5 ways to cope with death and connect to a lost loved one

-5 ways to connect to a deceased loved one
+5 ways to cope with death and connect to a lost loved one

-If you’ve experienced the loss of a close loved one, the holidays can be difficult to navigate.
-Old traditions and memories flood our hearts and minds and remind us of the gaping hole left by death.
+If you’ve experienced the loss of a close loved one, holidays, birthdays, and anniversaries can be difficult to navigate.
+Old traditions and memories flood our hearts and minds and remind us of the gaping hole left by their death.

 My sister Amanda unexpectedly passed away in May 2020 at just 40 years old.
-We spent nearly every Thanksgiving and Christmas holiday together regardless of where we lived.
-And her birthday is today, November 18th, so November is an extra hard month for me, as maybe it is for you too.
+We spent nearly every Thanksgiving and Christmas holiday and many birthdays together regardless of where we lived.
+She also had a son who I'm very close to so holidays like Mother's Day as well as his graduations and birthdays are bittersweet.

-I’m not an expert on grief, but here are 5 things that have helped me cope and allow me to continue connecting with Amanda.
+I’m not an expert on grief, but here are 5 things that have helped me cope with death and allow me to continue connecting with Amanda.

 1. Relive memories with friends and family